JaroslawPokropinski/job-offer-manager/README.md

 Job Offer Manager is an app to manage job listings you are thinking of applying to.

-It supports autofill from nofluffjobs and pracuj.pl and batch import using list of URLs.
+It supports autofill from nofluffjobs, pracuj.pl, justjoin, the:protocol and batch import using list of URLs.

 ## Job Offers Grid